Bag Factory Artists’ Studio has announced Helena Uambembe, Oupa L. Sibeko and Wezile Mgibe as the winners of the 2019 David Koloane Award

 The annual award, launched to honour the life and career of the late Dr David Koloane (1938-2019), celebrates its tenth anniversary this year.
 Koloane, a founding member of the Bag Factory more than 28 years ago, was a respected artist, curator and writer.
 He was a pioneer in the development of the black art community in South Africa.

 The award is bestowed to passionate, dedicated, emerging artists who are younger than 35 and do not have gallery representation; it concentrates on a different artistic medium each year.
 This year’s edition focused on performance art for the first time.

-Helen Uambembe’s work is primarily performance and research based.
+Helena Uambembe’s work is primarily performance and research-based.
 Her Angolan heritage and her father’s experiences as a soldier in the 32 Battalion – a South African Defence Force military unit made up of black Angolan men – are recurring themes.
 Uambembe feels that performance has allowed her to capture individual and collective emotions.
 Her installations weave together connected symbols and archival material, using printmaking, photographs and videos to explore narratives surrounding the Battalion.

 Oupa L. Sibeko

 Oupa L. Sibeko is an interdisciplinary artist and scholar whose work, which is dialogical and facilitates critical reflexivity, deals with matter and politics of the body as a site of contested knowledge.
 His practice moves between theatrical, gallery, scholarly and other public contexts; Sibeko performs his work in solo and ensemble forms, extending to residencies, community work, research and festival participation.
 His performances are often deeply personal, as they enact his spirituality, body and culture.